dogweather/forkful/content/en/powershell/files-and-io/creating-a-temporary-file.md

   \ to store data during a session.
 Programmers do this to avoid cluttering the system\u2026"
 lastmod: '2024-03-13T22:45:00.301860-06:00'
 model: gpt-4-1106-preview
-summary: "Creating a temporary file means making a file for short-term use, often\
-  \ to store data during a session.
-Programmers do this to avoid cluttering the system\u2026"
+summary: Creating a temporary file means making a file for short-term use, often to store data during a session.
 title: Creating a temporary file
 weight: 21
 ---